ljmakaronica/ljmakaronica/README.md

-# Marko Ljuboja
+# Hello!
+I'm Marko.

-Hello!
 I am a third year student at DePaul University, Jarvis College of Computing and Digital Media.
 I am studying Computer Science with a concentration in Software Development, and I am also minoring in Spanish!
+I am expected to graduate early: November 2025.
 ## Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/markoljuboja/)
 - Email: mljuboja16@gmail.com